All Episodes

 You can't say, well, because it's disabled, it's not a human being.

-It's a frog, we can throw it away.
+We can throw it away.

 Here's the conflict on this for me.

-So the same people who are telling us, trying to convince us that it is compassionate to uh not give birth to these babies are the uh many times the same ones who then take them and exploit them and use them to point out how other people don't care about about making them well.
+So the same people who are telling us, trying to convince us that it is compassionate to not give birth to these babies are the many times the same ones who then take them and exploit them and use them to point out how other people don't care about making them well.

 Right.

-And when I hear people like you uh tell your story, it it changes my my whole perspective when I when I envision the country, and I hear people talk about how rotten the times are when they do, when they when they talk about even we had a good economy, some people portray it as sup line economy, how much misery there is out there.
+When I envision the country and I hear people talk about how rotten the times are when they do, when they talk about, even we had a good economy, some people portray it as soup line economy, how much misery there is out there.

 And it moves me.

-I I've had some people say this to me even before my daughter was born.
+I've had some people say this to me even before my daughter was born.

-It takes a special person, you know, to have a baby with downs, and I you know, I don't feel that special.
+It takes a special person to have a baby with Downs.

 What I think extraordinary circumstances make people extraordinary.